chpatton013/ansible-openvpn/README.md

 ## Assumptions

 Your network interfaces have been configured correctly.
-You have a loopback device and an ethernet device with a static IP:
+You have a loopback device and an LAN device with a static IP:
 ```
 /etc/network/interfaces
 ---